notifi-network/notifi-network.github.io/docs/faq.md

 Coming soon!
 We're in the process of allowing this, but would love to hear from you about your scenario.
 Please contact us at integrations@notifi.network.

-#### How do I enable Telegram messages in a dapp for my users?

-In order to send Telegram messages, we simply need a Telegram Bot set up.
-Each individual dapp then controls the bot’s profile picture, description and other customizations.
-This bot should only be used for Notifi to push notifications to your users.
-Using it for other messaging or overriding the webhooks for the bot will result in loss of messages or other unintended behavior.
-To set it up, follow these steps:

-1. Open your Telegram app.
-Ideally, you have a designated Telegram account that's the “official” dapp account.
-If not, an owner or admin/operator of the dapp should use their Telegram account.
-2. Search for the user “BotFather”
-3. Send a message to the BotFather: “/newbot”
-4. Enter the name of your bot.
-This is going to be the name that's displayed in the title of the window.
-5. Enter the username of the bot.
-Due to Telegram's restrictions, it MUST end in bot.
-6. On success, you'll see a message such as “Done!
-Congratulations on your new bot….”.
-Look in this message and find the token after the line “Use this token to access the HTTP API:”.
-Make note of this token.
-7. Privately send us the username you entered in (5) and the token you received in (6).
-8. From here, you may customize your bot with /setuserpic or other commands.
-However, please don't use the bot for anything else.
-Note, once a bot is created, Telegram doesn't allow you to transfer bots to anyone else.